AsutoshPati/Ani-Emo-Eye/README.md

 ### How It Works
 - **Train Model (Optional):** Users can train the model using the dataset available in the [data](./data) directory or with their own data in the same format.
 Upon completion, they will receive the trained model for making predictions.
-- **Sentiment Analysis:** The user provides a text input, then the sentiment of the text is analyzed using an LSTM model trained in the previous step.
+- **Sentiment Analysis:** The user provides a speech input which will transcribed by the WhisperX model to generate text script, then the sentiment of the text is analyzed using an LSTM model trained in the previous step.
 - **Animation Update:** The CAP10 Pratham board receives the sentiment result by an API call and updates the OLED display with the corresponding eye animation (e.g., happy, sad, surprised).

 ### Installation